 -

-Jakob posted an update a year ago
+Jakob posted an update 2 years ago

 About to do my first removal of a cemented implant crown (just the crown, the implant itself is fine).